Healthcare Safety Investigation Branch

 18. The complexity of the birth, difficulties with resuscitation and subsequent hypoxic insult that culminated in the baby’s death should have prompted earlier referral to the coroner.

 Bearing in mind this report was published to us and the Trust in January 2019 you will understand our surprise when on 14th June 2019, 6 months later, the CEO of the Trust, Susan Acott wrote to us and included the paragraph below, seemingly totally unaware that the report was complete and had been published to them in late January?
-Not only that, they had commented upon it and asked for changes, which were not accepted.
+Not only that, the Trust had commented upon it and asked for changes, which were not accepted.